 8. With restaurants for recipe or product development

-Many IIN students are foodies, with the ultimate goal of opening healthy restaurants or cafes, offering private cooking instruction, or become recipe creators.
-Yes, healthy eating can be delicious, and if that’s your passion then you’ll definitely feel at home at IIN.
+Many IIN students are foodies, with the ultimate goal of opening healthy restaurants or cafes, offering private cooking instruction, or becoming recipe creators.
+Yes, healthy eating can be delicious, and if that’s your passion then you’ll feel at home at IIN.
 Once you figure out exactly what you want to pursue, you’ll have much more foundational knowledge and momentum to make it happen as a Health Coach.

 Have you ever dreamed of creating your own healthy product – food, body care, or lifestyle - to be sold for the benefit of people around the country, or even the world?
 As a Health Coach you’ll gain the knowledge and insights to fuel your creativity, gather the necessary resources and relationships, and develop both your wonderful product and the story behind it.

 If you love cooking, perhaps you’ll decide to launch a healthy product line like Purely Elizabeth founder, Elizabeth Stein.